There are differences in the coronavirus restrictions across the UK, following concerns about the Omicron coronavirus variant.

 For businesses and private practitioners working in business premises

-Across the four nations, the latest COVID-19 guidance provides scope for face to face work with clients in business premises (under various exemptions for services relating to mental health), providing they are COVID-secure and risk mitigation measures are rigorously employed.
+Across the four nations, the latest COVID-19 guidance allows face to face work to resume as normal with clients in business premises, providing they are COVID-secure and risk mitigation measures are rigorously employed.

 For private practitioners working from home